Robust Wasserstein barycenter: Numerical results

-In addition to the contamination case, the RWB also exhibits greater robustness than the WB in heavy-tailed cases.
+In addition to the contamination case, the RWB also exhibits greater robustness than both the WB and W-median in heavy-tailed cases.
 We thus examine data generated from the t-distribution $\text{t}(df,m,s)$, where $df$, $m$ and $s$ denote the degrees of freedom, location and scale, respectively.
-In this experiment, to ensure the existence of the second-order moment of the t-distribution (required in the $\mathcal{W}_2$ space), we set $\text{df}=3$, $s=1$, and $m \sim U(-50,50)$.
+In this experiment, to ensure the existence of the second-order moment of the t-distribution, we set $\text{df}=3$, $s=1$, and $m \sim U(-50,50)$.
 Similar to the contamination case, we test the truncation value \(\lambda\) within the range \(\lambda \in \{30,40,50,60,70,80,90,100,110\}\).
-Among these values, \(\lambda = 50\) yields the optimal result, as illustrated in Figure~\ref{t} and Figure~\ref{t_shape}.
-The experiment demonstrates better performance of the RWB than the WB for heavy-tailed distributions.
+Among these values, \(\lambda = 60\) yields the optimal result, as illustrated in Figure~\ref{t} and Figure~\ref{t_shape}.
+The experiment demonstrates better performance of the RWB than both the WB and W-median for heavy-tailed distributions.

-In summary, the simulation results presented above indicate that the RWB outperforms the WB in terms of robustness under both contamination and heavy-tailed cases.
+In summary, the simulation results presented above indicate that the RWB outperforms both the WB and the W-median in terms of robustness under both contamination and heavy-tailed cases.

+\begin{remark} In practice, we should select a moderate $\lambda$---neither too large nor too small---to strike a balance between robustness and information-preservation.
+For instance, $\lambda$ can be chosen based on the quantiles of the data, specifically as the distance between the quantile where the values begin to surge and the median of the gradually increasing values.
+Indeed, our extensive simulations show that for $\lambda$ within a wide range, the performance does not vary significantly; for example, as shown in Fig.~5, when $\lambda \in [40, 80]$, the value remains within the stable range of $[11.0, 12.0]$. \end{remark}

-\subsubsection{Real data analysis}
+\subsection{Real data analysis}

 In this section, we analyze the closing prices of the stock dataset in \cite{stockdata} and demonstrate the robustness of the RWB.
 We calculate the daily log-returns \( r_t = \log(X_t / X_{t-1}) \) for the closing prices \( X_t \) of each stock, and we obtain the distribution of \( r_t \) for each stock via kernel density estimation (KDE).